• Skip to primary navigation

 • Salt

 These sweet little cookies are super easy to make.
-Just mix the batter in a bowl with a big wooden spoon and the best part is you don't need to refrigerate the dough.
-Just mix, roll and bake.
-You can also use a heavy-duty handheld mixer or a kitchen aid mixer.
+Mix the batter in a bowl with a big wooden spoon.
+The best part is that you don’t need to refrigerate the dough.
+Just mix, roll, and bake.
+You can also use a heavy-duty handheld mixer or a Kitchen Aid mixer.

 Step 1.
 Get things ready.
 Heat the oven to 350 degrees F. Line your baking sheets with parchment or a silicone baking mat, and put the sprinkles in a big bowl so you can roll the cookie dough balls in.